chandreshkkhatri/spikeycoins/README.md

-# Flip Safe - Unified Trading Platform
+# Open Mandi - Unified Trading Platform

-Flip Safe is a comprehensive trading platform that unifies multiple brokerage accounts into a single, modern interface.
+Open Mandi is a comprehensive trading platform that unifies multiple brokerage accounts into a single, modern interface.
 It supports trading on **Zerodha Kite**, **Upstox**, and **Binance**, allowing users to manage positions, orders, and watchlists across different brokers from one dashboard.

 ## 🚀 Project Structure